 \subsection{Streaming Generation with Real-Time Latency}

 \tf{We augment context forcing with a suite of optimizations to minimize latency, unlocking an interactive streaming experience at 24 FPS and 720p resolution on 8×H800 GPUs.}

-\textbf{Mixed parallelism method for DiT and VAE.} Unlike the conventional parallelism method that replicates the entire model or adapting sequence parallelism on the temporal dimension, our parallelism method combines sequence parallelism~\cite{li-etal-2023-sequence} and attention parallelism, which partitions the tokens of each entire chunk across devices.
-This design ensures that the computational workload for generating each chunk is distributed evenly, substantially reducing per-chunk inference time while maintaining generation quality.
+\textbf{Mixed Parallelism Method for DiT and VAE.} Unlike the conventional parallelism method that replicates the entire model or adapting sequence parallelism on the temporal dimension, our parallelism method combines sequence parallelism~\cite{li-etal-2023-sequence} and attention parallelism, which partitions the tokens of each chunk across devices.
+This design ensures that the computational workload is distributed evenly, substantially reducing per-chunk inference time while maintaining generation quality.

-\textbf{Streaming deployment and progressive decoding.} To minimize time-to-first-frame and enable seamless interaction, we adopt a streaming deployment architecture using NVIDIA Triton Inference Framework and implement a progressive multi-step VAE decoding strategy that decodes and streams frames in smaller batches.
-Upon generating latent representations from the DiT, frames are progressively decoded, allowing users to observe generated content while subsequent frames are still being processed.
+\textbf{Streaming Deployment and Progressive Decoding.} To minimize time-to-first-frame and enable seamless interaction, we adopt a streaming deployment architecture using NVIDIA Triton Inference Framework and implement a progressive VAE decoding strategy that decodes and streams frames in smaller batches, allowing users to observe generated content while subsequent frames are still being processed.
 This streaming pipeline ensures smooth, low-latency interaction even under varying computational loads.

-\textbf{Quantization and efficient attention.} Furthermore, we employ a comprehensive suite of quantization strategies.
+\textbf{Quantization and Efficient Attention.} Furthermore, we employ a comprehensive suite of quantization strategies.
 Specifically, we adopt Sage Attention~\cite{zhang2025sageattention}, float quantization, and matrix multiplication quantization to improve the inference performance.
 Additionally, we use KV-cache mechanisms for attention modules to eliminate redundant computations during autoregressive generation.